-Every three hours in the United States a person or vehicle is hit by a train.
+Every three hours in the United States, a person or vehicle is hit by a train.

-While passenger rail provides a safe, reliable, and important transportation option, it's vital to know what to do to stay safe near railroad tracks.
+While passenger rail provides a safe, reliable, and important transportation option, it's vital to know how to stay safe near railroad tracks.

-Governor Youngkin has issued a Proclamation declaring September 1-30, 2023, Rail Safety Month in the Commonwealth to raise public awareness of the dangers of ignoring safety warnings at level crossing and trespassing on rail property to reduce avoidable deaths, injuries, and damage caused by incidents involving trains and citizens.

-In coordination with our partners, Virginia Passenger Rail Authority is promoting educational opportunities and rail safety events this month throughout the Commonwealth.
+Governor Youngkin has issued a Proclamation declaring September 1-30, 2024, Rail Safety Month in the Commonwealth to raise public awareness of the dangers of ignoring safety warnings at level crossing and trespassing on rail property to reduce avoidable deaths, injuries, and damage caused by incidents involving trains and citizens.
+In coordination with our partners, the Virginia Passenger Rail Authority is promoting educational opportunities and rail safety events throughout the Commonwealth this month.

-We hope you will join us in educating your members/constituents about rail safety throughout the month of September via your website, social media, and other communication methods such as emails and/or newsletters.
+We hope you will join us in spreading awareness of rail safety throughout the month of September via your website, social media, and other communication methods such as emails and/or newsletters.